-Remember what October used to be like?
-High school football, college football, pro football… and the promise of the rivalry games of November, then Army-Navy, and the bowl games starting with the dull thrum of the New Mexico Bowl on December 15, and building up to the thundering crescendo of the Sugar, Fiesta and Rose Bowls on New Years Day!
+What would October be without football?
+Pop Warner football, middle school football, high school football, college football, pro football, backyard football… and the promise of the rivalry games of November, then Ohio State-_ichigan, Army-Navy, and the bowl games starting with the dull thrum of the Bahamas Bowl on December 16th, building up to the thundering crescendo of the Sugar, Cotton, Orange and Rose Bowls surrounding (but not on) New Year’s Day.

-So, in honor of pre-COVID football, we’re looking at one of the Cardinal rules of trespass – illegal contact.
+So, in honor of football, more football, and even more football, we’re looking at one of the Cardinal rules of trespass – illegal contact.

 Too bad the owner didn’t watch the tree-cutting crew like a Seahawk.
-The buyer’s contractor was kind of a Buccaneer.
+The buyer’s contractor was no Saint.
+In fact, he was kind of a Buccaneer.
 He cut down 12 trees and, although he was told not to, he trimmed the live oak pretty aggressively.
 The owner cried “Deciduous foul!” and lawsuits flew like yellow hankies.
-Being unable to Bear the mess, the owner raced like a Jet to the courthouse, and slapped a Giant lawsuit on the buyer, Raven that he hadn’t given permission to do anything like that.
+Being unable to Bear the mess, the owner raced like a Jet to the courthouse and slapped a Giant lawsuit on the buyer, Raven that he hadn’t given permission to do anything like that, and the contractor was Lion if he said otherwise.
 He wanted treble damages for the wrongful cutting.

 The plaintiff felt deflated over the whole episode.

 Distefano v.
 Berrytown Produce, LLC, 973 So.2d 182 (La.App.
 1 Cir., 2007).
 Distefano owned a 2-acre vacant tract of land along Church Street.
 Berrytown Produce, LLC sought to buy a piece of land next to the Distefano tract to operate a produce business.
 That land was owned by Rose Millican, DiStefano’s sister.